RIVERSPORT River Protectors

 A unique feature of RIVERSPORT’s River Protectors initiative is the idea of cataloging the trash to define the scope and source of the problem.

-Using the free Litterati app (available for Android and OS), project leader and RIVERSPORT Lifestyle Manager Brent Allen and volunteers have retrieved and catalogued over 150,000 pieces of trash in the first two years of the program.
+Using the free Litterati app (available for Android and OS), volunteers have retrieved and catalogued over 150,000 pieces of trash in the first two years of the program.

 Litterati users photograph and tag trash with a GPS locator so we can work on data-driven solutions.